WAIFS AND UNSUNG HEROES;

 under wraps, for fear of hurting her feelings--or risking that

-she won't speak to you again.
+she will never speak to you again.
 In essence, you're still walking

 on eggshells, and putting her needs first.